$4.3 Million Verdict / Judgment in Stanislaus County

 $2.3 Million Verdict / Judgment in Sacramento County

 Folsom Ready Mix’s training and safety program were below the standard of care resulting in a ready mix driver rear-ending a line of vehicles while fully loaded.
 Bonnie S. suffered injuries to her cervical spine and was required to undergo pain management treatment.
 The pre-trial offer by Folsom Ready Mix was less than $700,000.
-Following the jury trial and verdict, Folsom Reddy Mix paid the $2.3 million judgment.
+Following the jury trial and verdict, Folsom Reddy Mix paid the $2.3 million judgement.
 Following trial, jurors told the defendant that they hoped their verdict sent a message to the company regarding their safety policies and procedures.

 $23.2 million verdict for a Lake Tahoe Propeller Strike Injury in Admiralty Matter